Machine Learning and Other Algorithms

 In quantum chemistry, factoring, and generalized search we have seen three of the four important classic (so to speak) algorithms of quantum computing, all developed in the 1990s.
 (The fourth, the Deutsch-Jozsa algorithm, was actually the first quantum algorithm developed in detail and showing a potential scaling improvement for quantum computers, but it is of limited practical use, so we will not discuss it in this course.)
 Shor is fairly cut and dried, but variants of search continue to evolve, and quantum chemistry has developed substantially in the last ten years or so.
 But these are far from the only uses for a quantum computer.

 Let us briefly introduce a few of the other potential uses.
 The details of these algorithms, including the set of use cases where they are faster on a quantum computer than a classical one, are complex, so deeper study of them is left for a more advanced course.
-Next week, when we cover algorithms in detail, we will cover one important algorithm from this group, discussing the problems it solves rather than how it operates.
+In Week 3, when we cover algorithms in detail, we will introduce one important algorithm from this group, discussing the problems it solves rather than how it operates.

 Operations involving matrices and vectors of numbers are called linear algebra or linear systems.
 They are used in many important calculations, from rotating an object in a video game to calculating characteristics of the economy to almost every physics and engineering problem.
 They are even used in describing quantum computers.

 Quantum computers can achieve a significant speedup on a number of linear problems: checking the result of multiplying two matrices, or finding some property of a matrix by calculating for some function , some matrix , and some vector , for example.
 They can also calculate approximate values of exponents of matrices, .